 This online handbook is intended to provide new and continuing graduate students in the Department of Plant Biology at the University of Illinois at Urbana-Champaign with essential information for the smooth and successful completion of their graduate program.
-This handbook, while it contains much useful information, is not intended to provide an exhaustive resource for all our students' diverse needs.
-Should you not find answers here to questions that arise relative to your graduate program at UIUC, abundant additional online information regarding many pertinent issues may be found in the Guide to Graduate Life at Illinois, provided by the UIUC Graduate College.
-You might also want to subscribe to the Grad College's listserv, Grad Links, which broadcasts regular email bulletins with information of interest to UIUC graduate students.
+This handbook is not intended to provide an exhaustive resource for all our students' diverse needs.
+Additional online information may be found in the Guide to Graduate Life at Illinois, provided by the UIUC Graduate College.
+We also strongly recommend that you subscribe to the Grad College's listserv, Grad Links, which broadcasts regular email bulletins with information of interest to UIUC graduate students.
 Further information regarding University-wide requirements for graduate study can be found in The Graduate College Handbook of Policy and Requirements for Students, Faculty and Staff.

 Plant Biology is the largest among the three departments that constitute the School of Integrative Biology (IB) which, along with its sister School of Molecular and Cellular Biology (MCB), form the core of basic research in biology on the UIUC campus.
-While some administrative functions have migrated upward to the School of IB since the founding and separation of IB and MCB several years ago, the Department remains the first administrative point of contact for students with questions or problems.
+While some administrative functions have migrated upward to the School of Integrative Biology in recent years, the Department remains the first administrative point of contact for students with questions or problems.

 The Plant Biology Department office is located in 265 Morrill Hall.
-Jana Lenz can assist you with registration, payroll and other administrative problems.
-The offices of the School of Integrative Biology are located in 286 Morrill Hall.
-Their role is to assist faculty and students with accounts, purchase orders and externally funded fellowships.
+Our departmental administrative assistant, Jana Lenz, can assist you with registration, payroll, and other administrative problems.
+The administrative offices of the School of Integrative Biology are located in 286 Morrill Hall.
+Our business offices are located in 506 Morrill Hall.
+The Office of Information Technology is located in 333 Morrill Hall.

 Jim Dalling is the current Head of the Department of Plant Biology and interim chair of the School of Integrative Biology.
-Surangi Punyasena is the Associate Head of Plant Biology, Director of Graduate Studies (DGS), chair of the Graduate Affairs Committee (GAC).
-Other members of the GAC for the 2014-2015 academic year are Amy Marshall-Colon, Wendy Yang and James O'Dwyer.
-Representing our graduate students on the committee is Rachel Paul.
-The Associate Head and the Graduate Affairs Committee oversee all matters related to graduate education within the department and act as ombudsmen to resolve any problems related to a student's graduate program that cannot be resolved between the student and her/his research advisor.
+Surangi Punyasena is the current Associate Head of Plant Biology, Director of Graduate Studies (DGS), and chair of the Graduate Affairs Committee (GAC).
+Other members of the GAC for the 2016-2017 academic year are Li-Qing Chen, Brenda Molano-Flores, and Katy Heath.
+Representing our graduate students on the committee is Chris Montes.
+The Associate Head and the Graduate Affairs Committee oversee all matters related to graduate education within the department and act as ombudsmen to resolve any problems related to a student?s graduate program that cannot be resolved between the student and her/his research advisor.

-The Master of Science (MS) program in Plant Biology is open to applicants who, (1) are not presently interested in pursuing a doctoral program in the field, or, (2) applied to our doctoral program but were directed to the MS program either in lieu of, or as preparation for, the doctoral program.
+The Master of Science (MS) program in Plant Biology is open to applicants who (1) do not currently intend to pursue a doctoral program in the field, or (2) applied to our doctoral program but were directed to the MS program either in lieu of, or as preparation for, the doctoral program.

 The Department offers both Non-Thesis and Thesis MS degrees.
 The expectation is that MS students admitted into the department will complete a Thesis MS degree.
 Plant Biology does not typically support non-thesis MS degrees with research or teaching assistantships (RAs or TAs).
-The Non-Thesis option is recommended for students who, (1) do not currently plan to continue into a doctoral program or, (2) wish to obtain an MS in Plant Biology while concurrently working toward an MS or PhD in another program; or (2) choose to leave the Thesis MS or PhD program.
+The Non-Thesis option is recommended for students who (1) wish to obtain an MS in Plant Biology while concurrently working toward an MS or PhD in another program; or (2) choose to leave the Thesis MS or PhD program.
 In the first case, students must independently meet all requirements for completion of the Plant Biology Non-Thesis MS described below.
-That is, they may not use credit from any courses taken to meet both Plant Biology and their other program's requirements.
-The Thesis MS track is recommended for students who want to experience the post-graduate research environment but are not currently interested in committing to a doctoral program.
+That is, they may not use credit from any courses taken to meet both Plant Biology and their other program?s requirements.

-Two years is the normal duration of both the Non-Thesis and Thesis MS programs, although the Department guarantees support for up to two years for students admitted for an MS Thesis, if students demonstrate sufficient progress and maintain good standing as outlined below.
-Students pursuing an MS are required to complete all requirements for the degree within five years of first registering with the Graduate College.
-The Plant Biology Departments policies regarding Masters degree programs conform, with some additions, to those of the University of Illinois Graduate College.
-Masters degrees are conferred in May, August and December.
+The Department guarantees support for up to two years for students admitted for an MS Thesis, if students demonstrate sufficient progress and maintain good standing as outlined below.
+Students pursuing an MS are required to complete all requirements for the degree within five years of registering with the Graduate College.
+The Plant Biology Department?s policies regarding our MS programs conform, with some additions, to those of the University of Illinois Graduate College.
+Masters degrees are conferred in May, August, and December.

 MS program requirements are as follows: